AdobeDocs/experience-manager-learn.en/help/forms/aem-forms-with-adobe-campaign/Part1.md

 seo-title: Generating JSON Web Token and Access Token
 description: This article explains the code neede to generate JWT and Access Token needed for making REST calls to Adobe Campaign Standard
 seo-description: This article explains the code neede to generate JWT and Access Token needed for making REST calls to Adobe Campaign Standard
-uuid: 5b780eee-1e7c-4e1c-a164-49ce64939b91
-contentOwner: gbedekar
-products: SG_EXPERIENCEMANAGER/6.4/FORMS
-products: SG_CAMPAIGN/STANDARD
-topic-tags: adaptive_forms
-discoiquuid: cc268946-a7e4-42b3-bfad-5509e215871a
-index: y
-internal: n
-snippet: y
 ---

 # Generating JSON Web Token and Access Token {#generating-json-web-token-and-access-token}

-This article explains the code neede to generate JWT and Access Token needed for making REST calls to Adobe Campaign Standard
+This article explains the code needed to generate JWT and Access Token needed for making REST calls to Adobe Campaign Standard

 ## Generate JSON Web Token {#generate-json-web-token}